UniversalSuperBox/ttv-static-site/content/en/closet.md

 Interested in volunteering?

 We need people interested in:

+- Saturday
-- Setup Saturday morning (10 AM - 1PM)
+    - Setup (10 AM - 2PM)
+    - Assisting shoppers (2PM - 7PM)
+- Sunday
+    - Event reset (9AM - 10AM)
+    - Assisting shoppers (10AM - 2PM)
-- Teardown Saturday afternoon (6PM - finished)
+    - Cleaning up (2PM - 4PM)
-- Assistance with shopping during the event (1PM - 6PM)

-Please use [our sign-up form](https://signup.com/go/JZVAVab) to register your interest.
+Please use [our sign-up form](https://signup.com/go/TWLyFMc) to register your interest.

 ## Donate

 Thank you to our community members who have donated articles to the program.
 We are not accepting new clothing or accessory donations, but please check back later.
-Monetary donations to the [CVLGBTQ+ Community Center](https://www.cvlgbt.org/) are graciously appreciated but never required.
+Monetary donations to the [CVLGBTQ+ Community Center](https://checkout.square.site/merchant/35WWYBEKZMMWZ/checkout/DAH2KNE4IYD3NA3PS747J5GS) are graciously appreciated but never required.

+## Past Events

+Feburary 15, 2025